microsoft/semantic-kernel/docs/decisions/0032-agents.md

 - SK should provide sufficient abstraction and building blocks for the most frequent types of agent collaboration.
 It should be easy to add new blocks as new collaboration methods emerge.
 - SK should provide building blocks to modify agents' input and output to cover various customization scenarios.
 - SK agents' input and output should be represented by the same data type, making it easy to pass the output of one agent as input to another.
-- SK agents should leverage SK plugins and utilize function-calling capabilities.
+- SK agents should leverage all SK tools DI, plugins, function-calling, etc.
-- SK agents should be stateless in order to collaborate on many conversations.
 - SK agents API should be as simple as possible so that other libraries can build their agents on top of it if needed.

 ## Agents Overview